 1994: EN471 standard for high visibility clothing

 The BS EN471 was introduced to implement an industry standard for high visibility clothing for workers in the EU and the UK.
 The BS EN471 (also known as the European standard for High Visibility Clothing), separates high visibility garments based on the level of visibility they provide into 3 Classes, with Class 1 offering the highest level of protection.
-In 2003, the standard was superseded by an updated version, and it is frequently reviewed.
+The standard was superseded by EN ISO 20471: 2013 and was last reviewed in 2018.